 This essay contest is to promote the interest in wildlife and wildlife conservation by rewarding passionate students with financial aid.
 To be eligible, students must be a graduating high school senior looking to pursue a degree at an accredited institution, be a U.S. citizen, reside in Arkansas, Mississippi, or Tennessee, and not be related to a Bird Dog Foundation board member.

-This scholarship fund aims to provide opportunities for Arkansas high school seniors or post high school graduates who are economically disadvantaged and under 25.
+This scholarship fund aims to provide opportunities for Arkansas high school seniors or post-high school graduates who are economically disadvantaged and under 25.
 Their hope is to provide financial resources so these students can earn their degree.
-To apply, complete an application form, submit a copy of your driver’s license, social security card, parent or student’s tax returns, copy of most recent transcript, and an essay of 250 words or less regarding yourself, your achievements, and your career goals.
-The terms of eligibility are completing a high school degree, have economic disadvantage, plan to attend or enrolled in an accredited institution, have roots in Arkansas, be a U.S. Citizen, National, or Permanent Resident, and be 17 to 25 years old.
+To apply, complete an application form, submit a copy of your driver’s license, social security card, the parent’s or student’s tax returns, copy of their most recent transcript, and an essay of 250 words or less regarding yourself, your achievements, and your career goals.
+The terms of eligibility are completing a high school degree, have an economic disadvantage, plan to attend or enrolled in an accredited institution, have roots in Arkansas, be a U.S. Citizen, National, or Permanent Resident, and be 17 to 25 years old.

 And remember, Arkansas colleges/universities always offer scholarships to their own students, so be sure to check those out as well!